 But guess what?
 This is a good thing.

-Now imagine yourself at that moment: What will your life be like when your youngest child has reached adulthood?
+Now, imagine yourself at that moment: What will your life be like when your youngest child has reached adulthood?

 She may have moved out of your home and into her own apartment.
 She’s taken down the posters in her old bedroom and purchased her own pots and pans.
-She doesn’t need or want your constant attention.
+She doesn’t need nor want your constant attention.
 What will your life be like?

-Will you have lost a sense of yourself, having no one to fret over?
-Will you still have friends, especially since your social life revolved around your kids?
-What will be your hobbies?
-Will you hover over your adult children just as you used to do when they were in your home?
+Will you feel a void in your family life or lose a sense of yourself, having no one to fret over?
+Will you still have friends, especially if your current social life revolves around her?
+What will be your hobbies and lifestyle?

-Eighteen years seem like eons from the starting line, but it’s a fraction of a life.
-A short lap compared to the length of your lifetime.
+That’s why it’s even more important to have a life beyond kids: they won’t always need you the way they do now.
+Eighteen years seem like eons from the starting line, but it’s a fraction, a short lap, compared to the length of a lifetime.

 And she’ll grow into an adult much too quickly, no matter how inevitable you knew the time would come.

-Free challenge: Feeling stuck in motherhood?
+Free email challenge: Feeling stuck in motherhood?
 Want to enjoy raising your kids again?
-Sign up for the Motherhood Motivation 5-Day Challenge!
-You’ll get one actionable tip a day that will make you think (and act) about motherhood differently:
+Join my newsletter and sign up for the Motherhood Motivation 5-Day Challenge!
+You’ll get one actionable tip a day that can make you think (and act) about motherhood differently: